zzc-ccccc/MonkeyOCR/README.md

 ## Visualization Demo

-Get a Quick Hands-On Experience with Our Demo:  http://vlrlabmonkey.xyz:7685
+Get a Quick Hands-On Experience with Our Demo:  http://vlrlabmonkey.xyz:7685 (The latest model is available for selection)

 > Our demo is simple and easy to use:
 >